SUBSCRIBE TO OUR FREE NEWSLETTER

 "This prize rewards the role of civil society in supporting the aspirations of the Tunisian people for democracy and human rights," Moussa added in a separate statement.

-"The quartet paved the way for a peaceful dialogue between the citizens, the political parties and the authorities, and helped to find consensus-based solutions to a wide range of the challenges across political and religious divides," said Kaci Kullmann Five, chair of the Nobel Committee, emphasizing that the prize is intended "as an encouragement to the Tunisian people."
+"The quartet paved the way for a peaceful dialogue between the citizens, the political parties, and the authorities, and helped to find consensus-based solutions to a wide range of the challenges across political and religious divides," said Kaci Kullmann Five, chair of the Nobel Committee, emphasizing that the prize is intended "as an encouragement to the Tunisian people."

 However, many say that the recipients of the prize are the ones who have set an example for the world.

 The parties to the award "united labor and the rights movement to insist on an all-party road-map for political compromise," scholar and activist Vijay Prashad told Common Dreams.
-"This was a landmark move that secured the Constitution and some element of stability in Tunisia.
+"This landmark move secured the Constitution and some element of stability in Tunisia.
 It was led by the Tunisian working class, through the UGTT, and not by the United Nations or the West."

 What's more, many say that the award honors Tunisia's fallen, from Mohamed Bouazizi, whose self-immolation sparked what many refer to as the Arab Spring, to Chokri Belaid, the left politician who was assassinated in 2013.
 Farhat Hached, who played a critical role in building the UGTT, was assassinated by French colonial forces in 1952.

-"It is a great tribute to Hached, Belaid and to the Tunisian working class that they have won the Nobel Prize for Peace," said Prashad.
+"It is a great tribute to Hached, Belaid, and to the Tunisian working class that they have won the Nobel Prize for Peace," said Prashad.